-Do not forget, the operator is responsible for the safety of the passenger.
+Do not forget, on 2-UP models, the operator is responsible for the safety of the passenger.
 Never perform this maneuver with a passenger.
 Always remember that the vehicle handling, stability and braking distance may be affected when riding with a passenger.